foundryvtt/crucible/docs/Character/Skills.md

 Craftsmanship involves knowledge and artisanship in a particular trade skill.
 Earning ranks in Craftsmanship indicates the ability to understand a certain profession (or general professions as a whole) and aptitude in creating high-quality goods or performing skillful services.
 A competent craftsman may be fabled for their ability to make quality goods, and knows what they need to get the job done.

-> Having no ranks in the Craftsmanship skill comes with limitations.
-Characters untrained in Craftsmanship generally fail attempts to:
-> - Create goods that require knowledge in a particular set of tools
-> - Identify important details or flaws in trade goods

 1. Trademaster
 2. Artificer
 3. Runekeeper